Infomechanics of Independent and Identically Distributed Particles: Conclusions

 \section{Conclusions}

-A step towards a full information-theoretic paradigm for the statistical mechanics of systems made by independent particles with identical probability distribution has been proposed in the paper.
+A step towards a full information-theoretic paradigm for the statistical mechanics of systems made by independent particles has been proposed in the paper.
 This approach, we would say, this vision, is based on the identification of information theoretic concepts as typicality, conditional entropy, mutual information, Holevo accessible information, with the corresponding physically equivalent quantities.
-Our paradigm rules out the postulate of equally probable microstate, which has been object of debate since when it was originally proposed by Einstein, putting in place of it the information-theoretic typical set and the conditional equiprobability of microstates given the corresponding macrostate.
-The renounce to the postulate not only is compatible with all the results that we know about many-particle systems, but also leaves space to an harmonic and unified treatment of low and high temperature, small and large number of particles, systems of indexed and non-indexed particles.
+Our paradigm rules out the postulate of equally probable microstate, which has been object of debate since when it was originally proposed by Einstein.
+The renounce to the postulate not only is compatible with all the results that we know about many-particle systems, but also leaves space to an harmonic and unified treatment of low and high temperature, small and large number of particles, systems of indexed and of non-indexed particles.

 Much work is to be done along the direction taken by this paper.
 We hereafter mention few points that are not covered in this paper and that could be considered in the future.
 One point that needs investigation is the role of the assumption of identical distribution.
 For systems at the thermal equilibrium, it seems that this assumption is reasonable, but, even if in principle this assumption could be made also for a system that is not at the thermal equilibrium, it could become questionable and could lead to misleading conclusions when the system evolves towards equilibrium through to non-reversible transformations.
 For instance, when two gases at different temperatures are mixed, can de mix be described by one probability distribution obtained by the weighted sum of the two and, if so, till what extent?
-Another open point is the degeneration of states with the same energy.
-One could consider, in place of only the energy level, a joint random variable that includes, for instance, energy and spin, but this consideration is not pursued in this paper.
 Finally, we mention that another open point is how and if the Bose-Einstein condensed state can be inserted inside the framework sketched in this paper.